resonatecoop/api/README.md

 ### Deploying to dev.resonate.coop

-Check out the GitHub [deploy-stage](.github/workflows/deploy-stage.yml) for how we do it.
+Check out the GitHub [deploy-stage](.github/workflows/deploy-stage.yml) for how we do it.https://dev.resonate.coop/docs

+### Deploying to prod

 ## Authentication